 Festival Hanus days aims to connect faith and reason, inspire for seeking the Truth, the Good and the Beauty and also to show that christianity “isn’t just memory of past, but very live and real reality.”
 (Benedict XIV.)
 Festival is for academics and also for broader audience.
 Hanus days cover topics from field of philosophy, theology, history, economy, politics as well as art, psychology and sociology.
 This year´s festival will consist of five evenings of lectures and discussions but also some other program.

-Main topic of the eleventh year of Bratislava Hanus days will be:
+Main topic of the twelfth year of Bratislava Hanus days will be:

 He was a Catholic priest trying to raise the faith and cultural life in Slovakia.
 He desired for the priests and believers not to live their religion just out of a habit, mindlessly and comfortably, but to be able to shape the public life spiritually.

 “Man embraces his soundness fully when devoted to essence, laws, orders, attributes of existence as such and thus to philosophical thinking.”
 Ladislav Hanus

 We cannot imagine our academic city festival bearing a name of anybody else.
 Ladislav Hanus was a Catholic philosopher, theologist, translator, literary pieces interpreter, sacral art expert and a founder of philosophy of culture in Slovakia.

 The festival is organised by Ladislav Hanus Fellowship (Spoločenstvo Ladislava Hanusa - SLH).

 SLH´s vision is to be a community of competent and involved Christians, who know their faith well and who live it out.
 That enables them to bring Jesus Christ to Slovak public life – to politics, media, art and culture.